 If you will lead these graces to the grave

 - In Much Ado About Nothing one argument used by Benedick on himself.

 No!
 The world must be peopled.
 When I said I would die a bachelor, I did not think I should live till I were married.

-In Fire Emblem: Genealogy of the Holy War, the fourth game in the series, every last female character recruited in the first half of the game has two kids if she falls in love with someone.
+- In Genealogy of the Holy War, the fourth game in the series, every last female character recruited in the first half of the game has two kids if she falls in love with someone.
 One boy and one girl each, no exceptions.
 And it's a massive Generation Xerox for classes depending on who the fathers are.

-While not strictly mandated, the Quarian race of aliens in Mass Effect, forced to live on an enormous fleet of mostly hand-me-down starships after having been exiled from their homeworld by their own robotic creations, and this trope may or may not be in effect depending on the state of the fleet.
+- While not strictly mandated, the Quarian race of aliens in Mass Effect, forced to live on an enormous fleet of mostly hand-me-down starships after having been exiled from their homeworld by their own robotic creations, and this trope may or may not be in effect depending on the state of the fleet.
 The Quarian Flotilla will occasionally be put into a state of overpopulation so they have incentives to have fewer children, and when they are underpopulated they will start giving things like tax breaks and other rewards to people who have multiple children.
-Fewer births is the norm though.
+Fewer births are the norm though.

 - Papers, Please: Anyone employed by the communist regime, including your player character, is expected to maintain a large and healthy family.
 If all your other family members die due to sickness or starvation, your game ends.

 - There is a prompt to "Do your part in repopulating species" from Half-Life 2.
 However, this was a short time after a sterility field had gone down, so this is not so much an obligation to reproduce, so much as an announcement that people are finally free to make babies again.